 Private sector | 1 April 2024 – 31 March 2025 | 1 April – 31 May 2026 |

-- You select your targets when you lodge your Gender Equality Report in 2026.
+- You will select your targets when you lodge your Gender Equality Report in 2026.

-- If you become a DRE later, you’ll select targets the year after your first report as a DRE.
+- If you become a DRE in 2026 or later, you’ll select targets the year after you first report as a DRE.

 Non-compliance